dbutz/SchoolSite-Pro-Docs/redistricting/modifyPlans/changeBoundaries.md

  ![assignStudyArea](../assignStudyArea.png)

-### 8.To undo an assignment, click on the Undo button on the assign ribbon before Saving Assignments.
+### 8. To undo an assignment, click on the Undo button on the assign ribbon before Saving Assignments.
 When finished, stop the edit session by choosing Stop from the assign ribbon.